WE-Kaito/digimon-tcg-simulator/README.md

 Free fan-made manual/tabletop simulation of the [Digimon Card Game](https://world.digimoncard.com/).

 It is still in development but has every feature needed to play smoothly.
 Keep in mind the game page is not optimized for mobile devices yet.
-So it is advised to play on a desktop.
 Thx to [@allesandrostagni](https://github.com/alessandrostagni) we also provide a mostly automated bot to play against.

 Check the [Featues & Controls](https://github.com/WE-Kaito/digimon-tcg-simulator/wiki) page for futher information.